Shweta7227/Generalized-Stack/README.md

 # Generalized-Stack
-Here i make a generalized stack by C language
+Here, I make a generalized stack by using C language